 Spraying every 5 days, the pods should open well and dump lots of pollen.
 Should you find a plant that grows pods and seems to quit, right before opening, you can still harvest the pollen.
 Clip the pods off and dry them in a low humidity area or desiccant chamber.

-Over a piece of glass or parchment paper, rub the pods across a stainless steel mesh, like this small fine-mesh kitchen strainer .
+Over a piece of glass or parchment paper, rub the pods across a stainless steel mesh, like a small fine-mesh kitchen strainer.
 Pollen will drop through the screen, along with small bits of pod/plant matter.
 You’ll also end up with plant matter which will not go through the screen.
 Rub until you’re sure you’ve rubbed the majority of the pollen through the screen.
 A small brush comes in handy to clean the screen of pollen.

 Dilute Your Pollen With Toasted Flour